lorin/booknotes/Drift-Into-Failure.md

 The growth of complexity in society has got ahead of our understanding of how complex systems work and fail.

+When an accident happens, we think we can figure out what went wrong, what the broken part is.
+But we're applying Newtonian folk-science, we really can't.

 We can model and understand things in isolation.
 But not when they are part of a system that interacts with many other components embedded within a competitive, nominally regulated society.

+We can't rely on theories that only work for simpler systems.
+Instead, must turn
+to: complexity theory aka systems theory aka theory of complex adaptive systems.

+Example: Gaussian copula and financial crisis